CertainLach/deppatcher/README.md

 When you need to switch everything back - use `deppatcher revert` command

 ## Alternatives
-https://github.com/bkchr/diener - very limited, you can't update non-substrate dependency (i.e frontier), revert part of patch, or perform any other non-trivial operation.
+https://github.com/bkchr/diener - very limited, you can't update non-substrate dependency (i.e frontier or forked substrate), revert part of patch, or perform any other non-trivial operation.
 Everything you can do with diener - you also can do with deppatcher